publisha/publisha.github.io/pages/editing_ePub.md

 `background-color:#a196a0;`

-I grabbed the hexadecimal value of the colour from InDesign.
+I grabbed the hexadecimal value of the colour from the swatch in InDesign.

 We can make adjustments to the height of this block of colour by adjusting the leading – in CSS this is the line-height: